-If you complete Advanced Placement courses, we recommend that you complete the related AP examination to demonstrate subject mastery.
-Similarly, International Baccalaureate scores can be used to showcase academic mastery.
+If you complete Advanced Placement (AP) courses, we recommend that you complete the related AP examination to demonstrate subject mastery.
+Similarly, International Baccalaureate (IB) scores can be used to showcase academic mastery.
 To receive unit credit toward the baccalaureate degree, you must submit an official copy of your AP or IB scores directly from the testing agency.
 This can be done in the summer following your high school graduation.
 Other entrance exams taken after high school graduation are not considered.

 Personal Insight Questions

 This is your opportunity to tell us who you are, what's important to you and why you belong at UC San Diego by answering 4 of the 8 personal insight questions when you submit your application.
 We recommend selecting the questions that reveal the most about you and best reflect your experiences.
 All questions are given equal consideration in the application review process.
 There is no advantage or disadvantage to choosing one question over another.
 Your answers are limited to a maximum of 350 words, so make each statement count.